JamesRudrum/CV/README.md

 <a href="https://sourcerer.io/jamesrudrum"><img src="https://img.shields.io/badge/CSS-56%20commits-orange.svg" alt=""></a>
 <a href="https://sourcerer.io/jamesrudrum"><img src="https://img.shields.io/badge/SQL-50%20commits-orange.svg" alt=""></a>

+9 Coombe Corner
+Winchmore Hill, London
+N21 3PE
+07931840483
+james_rudrum@outlook.com

-I'm a former 3D artist who read engineering at university and has learnt to code at Makers Academy.
-I've worked on films and installations during my time as a 3D artist and enjoyed my time doing both, however I now I want to use my interpersonal and problem solving skills gained during my education and previous experience to work for an organisation where I can make a meaningful contribution.
-I have wanted to work with tech, software and code since working at the art and technology creative studio [Field](www.field.io).
-At Field I worked with talented artists and creatives who used VEX and Python to create scripts or node networks for Houdini.
-This led me down the path of looking into how code,tech, data and animation can be combined to create beautiful pieces or data paintings, similar to the work created to [Refik Anadol](http://refikanadol.com).
-I beleive that my time spent at Makers Academy will help me combine the art, engineering and programming worlds of my life combine.
+A former 3D artist who read engineering at university and has learnt to code at Makers Academy.
+I’m seeking a new challenge after working within technology and art sector and to build upon this knowledge and continue to learn within this sector, specifically development and applications.
+I want to use my interpersonal and problem solving skills gained during my education and previous experience to work for an organisation where I can make a meaningful contribution.
+I am keen to follow my dream within this new industry having finished the intensive 16 week full stack development course at Makers Academy.

 ## Skills